 One-by-one or two-by-two, scientists use seed structure as a major classification tool.

-Seeds currently exist in two basic forms: monocotyledons and dicotyledons.
+Until recently, seeds were thought to exist in two basic forms: monocotyledons and dicotyledons.
 Since those words have so many syllables and are tricky to spell, most people call them monocots and dicots.
 Monocots, such as corn, have only one seed body.
 Dicots, such as beans and most nuts, easily break into two halves.

 Way, way back, nearly a billion years ago, plants and animals diverged into two different life forms.
 Before that happened, life existed as eukaryotes.
 Eukaryotes are organisms with a true nucleus.
 They evolved approximately 2.7 billion years ago, but I digress.

-What I find fascinating is that the complete protein originally found in eukaryotes is regained when we eat monocots and dicots around the same time.
+What I find fascinating is that the complete protein originally found in eukaryotes is regained when we eat monocots and dicots at the same time.
 Crazy, right?
 Traditional meals of rice and beans, peanut butter and bread, even oatmeal cookies with nuts provide your body with the basic building blocks of life itself!

 You can grow a surprising amount of food in your own yard.
 Ask me how!